pmz96317peterziegler/DH-Inverse-Kinematics/README.md

 **Orientation error.** The rotational part of the error can't be a matrix subtraction.
 The solver forms $R_{\text{err}} = R_{\text{target}}R_{\text{current}}^\top$ and extracts its axis–angle (the SO(3) logarithm): the angle from $\cos\theta = (\mathrm{tr}(R_{\text{err}}) - 1)/2$ and the axis from the skew-symmetric part.
 This gives a 3-vector orientation error that combines with the 3-vector position error into a single 6-D pose error.

-**Iteration.** Each step solves for a joint update from the pose error via the Jacobian and takes a Newton step:
+**Iteration.** Each step solves for a joint update from the pose error via the Jacobian and takes a step:

 $$
 \Delta\theta = J^{+}\,e, \qquad \theta \leftarrow \theta + \text{step}\cdot\Delta\theta